• Skip to primary navigation

 Here are some suggestions for servings.

-Buttery snack - get these scones warmed up and slather them with your favourite butter.
-I would highly recommend some slightly salted butter and a drizzle of honey or maple syrup to finish it off, or even your favourite jam or marmalade.
+Buttery snack - get these scones warmed up and slather them with your favorite butter.
+We would highly recommend some slightly salted butter and a drizzle of honey or maple syrup to finish it off, or even your favorite jam or marmalade.

-Glaze - obviously this recipe comes with guidance for a blood orange glaze, but you can adjust that to any flavour glaze you wish!
+Glaze - obviously this recipe comes with guidance for a blood orange glaze, but you can adjust that to any flavor glaze you wish!
 The sky is not the limit!

 Why do you put egg in your scones?

-For me the reason for using an egg is to aid binding, but most importantly flavour.
+The reason for using an egg is to aid binding, but most importantly flavor.
 It really brings out a lovely richness and works well with the flours used in this recipe.

 Why are my scones hard?